jalvarson/jalvarson/README.md

 - 👋 Hi, I’m @jalvarson
-- 👀 I’m interested in front-end development (Javascript, React, React native, Vue.js, ember.js)
+- 👀  I’m proficient in front-end frameworks and libraries, including Flutter, React Native, React, Vue & Ember
-- 🌱 I’m currently learning Ember.js

 <!---
 jalvarson/jalvarson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.